wwjasperww/recipe_rating_prediction/README.md

   frameborder="0"
 ></iframe>

-It seems like the relationship between calories and ratings could be quadratic and so creating polynomial features of degree 2 can help us more easily separate different nodes in the decision tree.
-Regarding the 'n_steps' column
+- It seems like the relationship between calories and ratings could be quadratic and so creating polynomial features of degree 2 can help us more easily separate different nodes in the decision tree.
+Regarding the 'n_steps' column:

 <iframe
   src="assets/7_2.html"